SerhiiCho/goodbye-html/README.md

+# {{ HTML parser }}

 ## About
-This package allows you to write php variables in html files, and then converting it to php string.
-It can be useful when you need to pass html to JavaScript, like generating a shortcode in WordPress, or printing the output to a screen.
+Very simple package for separating php code from html.
+It allows you to pass php **variables** in html files, and then receiving php string with clean HTML.
+It was mostly created for WordPress plugins and themes development.
+In cases if you need to create a shortcode, and want to keep HTML separate from PHP file, this package is a perfect solution.

 ## Example
 All you need is to create a new instance of Parser class and pass the path to html file as the first constructor argument, and associative array with variable name as a key and value of the variable as the value of the array.